rsalmei/clearly/README.md

 ## Get `clearly`

-Just do in python env:
+Just do in your python env:

 ```bash
 $ pip install clearly